Genesis 1 — Page one of everything, and it starts with a voice

 Evening came, then morning — the fourth day.

-Here's something easy to miss: in the ancient world, people worshipped the sun and moon as gods.
-They built entire civilizations around it.
-And Genesis just casually describes them as things God made.
+In the ancient world, people worshipped the sun and moon as gods.
+And just casually describes them as things God made.
 Not names.
 Not personalities.
 Just "the greater light" and "the lesser light."
-Oh, and the stars — almost an afterthought.
+And the stars — almost an afterthought.
 The things other cultures built to?
-God hung them up like fixtures in a room he was decorating.
+God hung them up like fixtures.
 That's a statement about who's actually in charge.

 Day five.
-God filled the sky he'd made and the seas he'd gathered:
+God filled the sky and the seas:

 God said, "Let the waters swarm with living creatures, and let birds fly above the earth across the expanse of the heavens."